yesgee/socialights/project-plan.md

 Our secondary goal is to make the game, combined with lights, into a *cool* gadget, such that young and vibrant companies will sooner be tempted to acquire the lights and the application.

 ### Scope

-In the project we will limit ourselves to building the mobile game and making it work for deployment in **one coffee room**.
-We will only build the mobile (Android) application and we will depend on a third party to hook into the cloud software, which we will not be building (or adjusting) ourselves.
+In the project we will limit ourselves to building the mobile game and making it work for deployment in **one coffee room**, with the possibility to expand to multiple rooms later.
+We will build the mobile (Android) application and a simple cloud-based game server.
+We will depend on a third party service (Hue Cloud) to communicate with the Hue Lights.
+In the project we will only implement the quiz game, but keep the possibility to add more game types later.

 ## Work practices and tools